 Every spatiotemporal region projects onto some temporal region, and at every time instant within its extent onto some spatial region (all of this relative to some frame).

-Occupies and spans relations
+The occupies relations, and occurs_in relation

-a(occupies)[Elucidation: p occupies s.
+a(occupies_spatiotemporal_region)[Elucidation: p occupies_spatiotemporal_region s.
 This is a primitive relation between an occurrent p and the spatiotemporal region s which is its spatiotemporal extent.
-[082-003]]
+[082-003]

 Domain: occurrent

-Range: spatiotemporal region
+Range: spatiotemporal region]

-a(occupies)[Elucidation: p spans t.
-This is a primitive relation between an occurrent p and the temporal region t upon which the spatiotemporal region p occupies projects.
-[132-001]]
+a(occupies_temporal_region)[Elucidation: p occupies_temporal_region t.
+This is a primitive relation between an occurrent p and the temporal region t upon which the spatiotemporal region p occupies_spatiotemporal_region projects.
+[132-001]

 Domain: occurrent